Portugal Golden Visa Private Equity Funds Compared (2026)

 Speak With a Golden Visa LawyerWhat Makes a Fund "Private Equity" in the Golden Visa Context?

-In Portugal's regulatory framework, Golden Visa–eligible private equity funds are structured as FCRs (Fundos de Capital de Risco) — venture capital and private equity vehicles regulated by the CMVM.
-They must meet specific criteria to qualify for the €500,000 investment route:
+In Portugal's regulatory framework, many Golden Visa–relevant private equity funds are structured as FCRs (Fundos de Capital de Risco) — venture capital and private equity vehicles regulated by the CMVM.
+A private equity label or CMVM registration is not enough on its own.
+The fund still needs to fit the ARI fund-route criteria in force at the time of application:

 - CMVM registration: The fund and its management company must be authorised and supervised by Portugal's securities regulator